Huntington, Vermont

 Huntington is a town in Chittenden County, Vermont, United States.
 The population was 1,938 at the 2020 census.

 History

 The town was originally called "New Huntington", but the name was changed to "Huntington" in October 1795.
 It was named for landholders Josiah, Charles and Marmaduke Hunt.

+The Huntington Lower Village Church was listed on the National Register of Historic Places in 1984.
+Its predecessor church building, constructed in 1839 and later used as the town hall and fire department, was established by Black Baptist preacher Charles Bowles in 1839.

 Geography

 Huntington is in southeastern Chittenden County, bordered to the southwest by Addison County and to the east by Washington County.
 The town is located on the west side of the Green Mountains and is centered on the valley of the Huntington River, a north-flowing tributary of the Winooski River.
 The 4083 ft summit of Camel's Hump is in Huntington's northeast corner, on the town boundary with Duxbury.

 According to the United States Census Bureau, the town of Huntington has a total area of 98.5 sqkm, of which 98.3 sqkm is land and 0.3 sqkm, or 0.26%, is water.
 The village of Huntington is in the northwest part of the town, Huntington Center is centrally located, and Hanksville is in the south.
 All three villages lie along the Huntington River.